 The once-jolly exercise of Christmas Jumper Day has soured in recent years, and worse, it’s becoming increasingly hard to avoid.

-Rather than settle for a flammable novelty piece with a flashing Rudolph nose that’s not advised for epileptics, take the sartorial route and go Fair Isle.
-A knitting technique and pattern named after the tiny Scottish island where it was born, several strands of colour are woven together for a sweater that alludes to the festive period.
-Just without the dreadful ‘tickle my baubles’ slogan, so you can still wear it in February.
+Rather than settle for a flammable novelty piece complete with flashing Rudolph nose, take the sartorial route and opt for Fair Isle.
+Named after the Scottish island where the weaving technique was born, what you get is a knit that alludes to the festive period, just without the dreadful ‘tickle my baubles’ slogan.
+Meaning you can still wear it come February.

-Thanks to geography teachers the world over, corduroy is viewed with some trepidation.
-By limiting it to just one simple piece, however, the fabric is surprisingly easy to wear.
+Thanks to geography teachers the world over, corduroy was long viewed with some trepidation.
+That’s all changed now, and guys have come to see that the fabric is actually surprisingly easy to wear.

 A Wool Blazer